Measurement-altered Ising quantum criticality: Effective action formalism

 \subsection{Perturbative framework}

 All four unitaries in Table~\ref{tab.unitaries} take the form

 The constant $\theta$ is either $\langle X \rangle$ (cases I, III) or $C$ (cases II, IV), while $O_j$ and $\tilde O_j$ denote Pauli matrices that respectively act on the critical chain and ancilla.
-Additionally, the ancilla measurement basis is always orthogonal to $\tilde O_j$; hence if measurement projects ancilla site $j$ to $\ket{\tilde s_j}$, then $\tilde O_j$ simply flips that measured spin: $\tilde O_j\ket{\tilde s_j} = \ket{-\tilde s_j}$.
-For the unitary in Eq.~\eqref{Uj_general}, we can then use properties of Pauli operators to express the post-measurement state defined in Eq.~\eqref{psi_m_def} as
+We refer to Appendix \ref{app:post} for a detailed derivation of the post-measurement state, providing here the final expression of $U'$ and $H_m$ appearing in Eq. \eqref{psi_m_goal}.
+Defining $U'=e^{iH'}$, we obtain to $O(u^2)$